Do you want to build a membership website?

-Step 8.
-Redirect Users to Pricing Page
+Redirect Users to the Pricing Page

 Now that we have the pricing page ready, the next step is to redirect unauthorized users to the pricing page.

-After that, go to MemberPress » Options page and scroll down to the ‘Unauthorized Access’ section.
+Then, scroll down to the ‘Unauthorized Access’ section.

-You need to check the box next to ‘Redirect unauthorized visitors to a specific URL’ option and then paste the group URL you copied earlier.
+You need to check the box next to the ‘Redirect unauthorized visitors to a specific URL’ option and then paste the group URL you copied earlier.

 Click on the ‘Update Options’ button to save your settings.

-Now unauthorized users will be redirected to the pricing plans page when they try to access a members only area.
+Now, unauthorized users will be redirected to the pricing plans page when they try to access a members-only area.

-Step 9.
-Add Sign up and User Login Forms
+Step 9: Add Sign-up and User Login Forms

-Now that you have everything setup, it is time to allow your users to easily find their way around your website.
+Now that you have everything set up, it is time to allow your users to easily find their way around your website.